 In 2015 Daniel joins the Australia Piano Quartet, ensemble-in-residence at the University of Technology, Sydney.
 APQ performances in 2015 include an eight-concert series at the Utzon Room of the Sydney Opera House, a seven-project collaborative series at UTS and a tour to France and the UK including the quartet’s London debut at the Barbican Centre.

 During his studies Daniel won numerous awards including 3rd Prizes at the 2004 Sydney International Piano Competition, the 2001 Tbilisi International Piano Competition and the 2000 Arthur Rubinstein in Memoriam Competition in Poland.
-In 2005 he was selected for representation by the Young Classical Artists Trust, London.
+In 2005 he was selected for representation by the Young Concert Artists Trust, London.
 Daniel is also a past winner of the Australian National Piano Award and the Royal Overseas League Competition Piano Award in London.

 Born in Melbourne in 1981, Daniel studied at the Liszt Academy of Music in Budapest, the St. Petersburg State Conservatoire and the Royal Academy of Music, London.
 His teachers have included Zsuzsa Eszto, Mira Jevtic, Nina Seryogina, Tatyana Sarkissova and Alexander Satz.
-Daniel now divides his time between Melbourne and London.

 For a full picture of his work in Australia and the rest of the world, please go to Daniel de Borah’s website.